 Day 2: Hiking & Winters Wine Tastings

 MorningJourney 15 miles west to Winters, voted by USA Today as #4 of America’s best small-town culinary destinations.
 It’s also a gateway for a number of activities such as wine tasting and hiking.
 Enjoy breakfast and locally sourced coffee at Steady Eddy’s, the locals’ favorite, before an active day!
-Then, we recommend trekking in nearby Stebbins Cold Canyon Reserve, where a number of trails from three to seven miles in length offer a range of difficulty.
-Don’t forget to bring water and a trail map.
-Consider purchasing some local varietals at Turkovich Family Tasting Room or Berryessa Gap Tasting Rooms, as well as cheese from local Winters Cheese Company for a mid-hike picnic.
+Consider picking up some local varietals at Turkovich Family Tasting Room or Berryessa Gap Tasting Rooms, as well as cheese from local Winters Cheese Company for a mid-hike picnic.

 Afternoon & EveningThat afternoon, stroll the historic downtown filled with quaint shops throughout its redbrick architecture and small-town charm.
 Yolo Traders Bistro serves mouth-watering seafood and appetizers like Korean BBQ Pork Belly Flatbread.
 Other options include: El Verduzco Taco Truck, Putah Creek Cafe, Hooby’s Brewery, Preserve, Buckhorn Steakhouse, or any number of other locally owned, specialty type dining establishments.
 Lay your head at Hotel Winters, a boutique suite style property offering countryside luxury and an amazing view from its rooftop bar.
-For something a little more homey, the Abbey House Inn is just that, with tastefully decorated rooms and a central kitchen to enjoy your own culinary skills.
-You can find the same comforts of home at any number of Airbnbs in the area.
+You can also find the comforts of home at any number of Airbnbs in the area.

 Day 3: Unlimited Adventure & Dining Await in Woodland